 This political cartoon, circa 1886, uses the metaphor of washing to describe the cleansing of the Chinese from the U.S. At the bottom it reads, “The Chinese must go.”

-See also our set of vintage ads selling soap with depictions of African Americans as dirty.Lisa Wade, PhD is a professor at Occidental College.
+See also our set of vintage ads selling soap with depictions of African Americans as dirty.Lisa Wade, PhD is an Associate Professor at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+You can follow her on Twitter and Instagram.